juicecola/Artisanal-Crafts-MarketPlace/README.md

-Flask-O-shop
+Artisanal-Crafts-Marketplace
-Flask-O-shop is a simple e-commerce web application built using Flask, a Python web framework.
+Artisanal-Crafts-Marketplace is a simple e-commerce web application built using Flask, a Python web framework.
 This application allows users to browse and purchase various artisanal craft items.

 Features
 User Registration and Login: Users can create accounts and log in to the application.